makma/custom-element-devkit/readme.md

 1) The stylesheet is in '.less' or '.css' format and is imported from within the typescript code.

-   I might add sass support in the future.
+   I might add stylus support in the future.
 I know it's way cooler than less, but I needed less for the x-data-spreadsheet package.

+## Plans
+1) Add options to inline CSS and JS into server's HTML output
+1) Add compilation into HTML
+   1) With or without CSS and JS inlining
+1) Add stylus support
+1) Better usage guide
+1) Hot reload if possible